benfixit/catholic_hymnbook/content/the-lord-s-the-earth.md

 ---
 id: 379
-title: The Lord's the Earth
+title: The Lord's the Earth (Psalm 24)
 ---

 _Chorus:_